Niyx52094/Emall_shangguigu/README.md

 ```
 ### 2021.02.21
-* Finish the SPU and SKU CRUD including across different services by using FeignClient method
+* Finish the SPU and SKU CRUD like product release including across different services by using FeignClient method.
+### 2021.02.22-23
+* Finish the Ware system design including show the purchase products,purchase detail products and ware CRUD.
+* Finish the update operation attributes of product  based on SPU Id in Product System.

+# Finish the Base Model of Gulimall